chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 The optional `group` field is the full name of the group this data object belongs to, if it has variants.
 For example, `gleeClubEnMegamix` would have the group value be `Glee Club (Megamix)` to be grouped with other data objects that also have the same group value.
+Games with `groupDefault` set to true will appear earlier in the variant list.

 The optional `priority` field is an integer for how the games should be sorted.
 Higher numbers come first, lower numbers come last.